 We have an extensive established network of worldwide sourcing partners that enables us to meet our customers' needs in an efficient manner without relying on any one vendor or factory or on vendors or factories in any one country.
-Our products were produced in approximately 1,100 factories in approximately 40 countries during fiscal 2021 (February 1, 2020 to January 31, 2021).
+Our products were produced in approximately 1,100 factories in approximately 40 countries during fiscal 2022.
 We source finished products and, to a limited extent, raw materials and trim.
 Raw materials and trim include fabric, buttons, thread, labels and similar components.
 Finished products consist of manufactured and fully assembled products ready for shipment to our customers and our stores (apparel, footwear, accessories and related products).
 Raw material, trim, and finished product commitments are generally made two to six months prior to production.
 Our supply chain is constantly evolving, both at the manufacturer and country level.
 Please visit our factory list for details about business partners from whom we source and their location.

-At PVH, Corporate Responsibility ("CR") has always been central to how we conduct business and plays a critical role in our strategy.
-We recognize we have an opportunity to play a leading role in advancing sustainable development and supporting human rights.
-Through our CR strategy, Forward Fashion, we have set a high standard of ambition and transparency for sustainable business at PVH.
-We do this because resources are limited and, for us, human rights are non-negotiable.
-Please visit responsibility.pvh.com to read about Forward Fashion and our CR programming, and to access our 2021 and prior years' Annual CR Reports.
+At PVH, Corporate Responsibility ("CR") has long been central to how we conduct business and plays a critical role in our PVH+ Plan strategy.
+Through our Forward Fashion strategy, we have set commitments for human rights and climate action.
+We do this because human rights are non-negotiable for us, and these two issues must be addressed in tandem, to help advance human rights within the fashion industry.
+We aim to be transparent about our progress - please visit responsibility.pvh.com to read about our Forward Fashion strategy, and to access our current and past annual CR reports.